 The top line from most teams will also have at least two of the three players on the number one power play unit as well.
 In some cases, the full top line is also the top power play unit.
 So, not only are they playing together at even strength, but also on the top power play unit.
 Your top line may not play regularly with the defenseman at even strength, but they will join up on the power play, and this will maximize your chances of scoring more points.
 Chances are, if your team scores four to five goals that night, the top line and top power play unit are heavily involved, which is why you want the power play quarterback with your top line stack.

-Line Stack Number Two: Five-Player Stack
+Line Stack No. 2: Five-Player Stack

 One of the many great things about playing on DraftKings is that you are able to stack five players from one team; not all sites will allow this.